No direct charge to travellers

 - You receive a 3DS token from your Payment Service Provider (PSP).

-- You send the traveller`s card SCA Token via Demand API.
+- Payment initiation - You send the traveller's card SCA Token using the

 - Booking.com charges the card and pays the property.